 and filling it defines a matrix of 4 packages to build:

 foo: - 1.0 - 2.0 bar: - 1.2.0 - 1.4.0

 After this, conda-build determines what the outputs will be.

 For example, if your

 conda build config indicates that you

-want two different versions of Python, conda-build will show
+want 2 different versions of Python, conda-build will show

 you the rendering for each Python version.

 To build the package, conda-build will make an environment for you and install all of the build and run dependencies in that environment.
 Conda-build will indicate where you can successfully build the package.
 The prefix will take the form:

 Conda-forge downloads your package source and then builds the conda package in the context of the build environment.
 For example, you may direct it to download from a Git repo or pull down a tarball from another source.
 See the Source section for more information.